Shared engine

 Web UI

 The web UI is a React app (apps/fabro-web) that connects to the API server.
-Start it alongside fabro serve:
+Start it alongside fabro server start:

 - Run board — List and monitor all runs